JuliaGraphics/Luxor.jl/docs/src/howto/polygons.md

     rather than open, ie whether that last segment joining the end point to the first is used for calculations.

-### Polygon side lengths
+### Polygon sides

-`polydistances` returns an array of the accumulated side lengths of a polygon.
+`polydistances` returns an array of the accumulated side lengths of a polygon. `polysidelengths()` returns an array of the side lengths without summing them.

 ```julia-repl
 julia> p = ngon(O, 100, 7, 0, vertices=true);